Powerlearnproject/se-day1-assignment-alphonce115/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+ 1. The Birth of Software Engineering (1968).
+The NATO Software Engineering Conference
+-  The term "software engineering" was popularized at the NATO Software Engineering Conference held in Garmisch, Germany.
+This conference was a turning point in recognizing software development as a distinct engineering discipline rather than just a subset of computer science or programming.
+It highlighted the need for systematic approaches to software development to address the challenges of building reliable and maintainable software systems.
+This conference led to the formalization of practices and methodologies that laid the groundwork for modern software engineering.

+2.Introduction of the Waterfall Model (1970)

+ -Publication of "Managing the Development of Large Software Systems" by Dr. Winston W. Royce
+-  Dr. Winston Royce introduced the Waterfall Model in his seminal paper, which described a sequential, linear process for software development.
+This model emphasized a structured approach with distinct phases: requirements, design, implementation, testing, and maintenance.
+While the Waterfall Model has been critiqued for its rigidity and lack of flexibility, it was a significant milestone as it provided a formal methodology that helped organizations manage software development projects and set the stage for subsequent methodologies.
+-
+   3.The Agile Manifesto (2001)

+ Publication of the Agile Manifesto
+  The Agile Manifesto was published by a group of software developers who were seeking more flexible and iterative approaches to software development.
+The manifesto outlined key principles for Agile methodologies, emphasizing values such as individuals and interactions over processes and tools, working software over comprehensive documentation, and customer collaboration over contract negotiation.
+This was a major milestone as it marked a shift from traditional, rigid methodologies like Waterfall to more adaptive and iterative practices.
+Agile methodologies, including Scrum and Extreme Programming (XP), have since become widely adopted in the industry, fundamentally changing how software development is approached.

 List and briefly explain the phases of the Software Development Life Cycle.